opzkp/tea-horse/README.md

 (2) It is possible to upgrade the recursive prover, the recursive verifier or the circuit without interrupting the applications based on OP_ZKP, in case of critical security patches.
 Still, it is each application circuit's responsibility to take care of their own security and efficiency.

+Note that application circuits need not adopt the aggregated proving technique.
+As the verification is rather different with that of _normal_ circuits, it is unlikely to have the recursive verifier support both ways.

 ### Preliminary

 We use bold lower case letters to denote vectors, for example, $\textbf{v} = (v_0, v_1, v_2, ..., v_{d-1})$, with explicit or implicit length $d$; bold number or its value representation to denote the vector of that number in increasing exponents, for example, $\textbf{2}$ = $(1, 2, 4, 8, ..., 2^{d-1})$ and $\textbf{x}_\textbf{0}$ = $(1, x_0, x_0^2, ..., x_0^{d-1})$; bold upper case letters to denote matrixes, for example, $\textbf{W}$.